Gabriel-VM/postman-api-testing/README.md

 - baseUrl = https://library-api.postmanlabs.com

-Open any request
+Press Send to execute a request

-Press Send to execute the request
+⚠️ Important: the requests must be sent following top to down order (so you can add a book and create the "id" variable, that will be required by the next requests in the list)

 ------